mitchelscottbond/COMP353FinalProject/README.md

 # COMP353FinalProject
 COMP353 Final Project folder using Django framework

+Some basic tips on running this project are found below:
 This project uses a virtual environment that may need ExecutionPolicies to be changed on your windows machine before running.
-Some basic tips on running this project are found below:

 Open the project folder in visual studio code and open a terminal.

+Run the following commands to set up the virtual environment.
+'python -m venv venv'
+'venv\Scripts\activate' \\ This command may require execution policies.
 Run 'pip install django' in the virtual environment.

 Run 'pip install mysqlclient' in the virtual environment.